lumeland/blog/posts/lume-2.md

 }
 ```

-Due this variable is not longer stored in the `site` instance, you can access to
+Due to this variable is not longer stored in the `site` instance, you can access
-it everywhere:
+to it everywhere:

 ```js
 if (Deno.env.get("LUME_SHOW_DRAFTS") == "true") {